conan-io/conan-center-index/docs/review_process.md

 ## Avoiding conflicts

 Right now, neither GitHub itself nor conan-center-bot notify about merge conflicts, so it's the contributor's responsibility to periodically check for the conflicts.
-Obviously, PRs that have merge conflicts are never merged, and all the conflicts have to be resolved first.
+Pull Requests that have merge conflicts are never merged, and all the conflicts have to be resolved first.

 Please [synchronize your branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to take into account the latest changes in the main branch.
+This is importatnt for ConanCenter to ensure it is building the correct recipe revision, see [this comment](https://github.com/conan-io/conan-center-index/pull/8797#discussion_r781993233) for details.
+One trick is to look out for comments from the [Community's Conflict PR Bot](https://github.com/prince-chrismc/conan-center-index/blob/patch-41/docs/community_resources.md#bots) which can alter you to possible problems.

 ## Draft